araupontones/MLSS/README.md

 14. Add a spinner to plot
 15. Create functions for plots
 16  themes for plots (ask WB color pallete and fonts)
+17. Binary variables, replace 2 to 0, 3 to NA.
+18. Get division and district to teacher.rds (using school_ID)
+19. For binary, multiply axis in bar plot
+20. Let the WB know that the teacher data does not have division_nam and district_nam
+21. Add lookup table to name of fill var